lucaseverett/easy-speed-dial/README.md

 ## No Configuration

 Place bookmarks that you would like to be shown in the Toolbar Dial grid in the "Bookmarks Toolbar" folder.
 Bookmarks in the "Bookmarks Toolbar" folder will be show in the same order they are in the folder.
-To change the order of bookmarks in the Toolbar Dial grid, reararnge the order of bookmarks in the "Bookmarks Toolbar" folder.
+To change the order of bookmarks in the Toolbar Dial grid, rearrange the order of bookmarks in the "Bookmarks Toolbar" folder.

 Nested folders are not displayed, but will be added in a future update.